nguyentran0212/iegems-website/_draft/2022-09-28-review-shanling-up4.md

 Preambles:
 ===
-- The Shanling UP4 2022 used for this article is a review sample provided by Yoshida-audio (thank you!)
-I have no financial interest in Shanling, Yoshida-audio, nor the success of this product.
+- The Shanling UP4 2022 used for this article is a review sample provided by Aoshida-audio (thank you!)
+I have no financial interest in Shanling, Aoshida-audio, nor the success of this product.
 - I use the term "source" to denote a DAC + Amp combo.
 - I found that sources do not sound the same due to the difference in their output power or tuning, should the manufacturer decide to deviate from the flat frequency response.
 - Making loud noises does not mean that a pair of IEMs or earphones are driven to their full potential.
 When fed more power, underpowered IEMs or earphones would sound crisper and more separated (thus making the soundstage feel larger).